Berkeley police arrest 20, seize 'dozens of weapons' at opposing protests

 Berkeley, Calif., police arrested 20 people Sunday and confiscated "dozens of weapons" as members of so-called "alt-right" and far-left groups gathered in the city for opposing protests.

-In addition to the arrests, police said three people suffered minor injuries when a group of "extremists" threw "explosives" -- believed to be fireworks and flares at officers and Alameda County Sheriff's officers.
+In addition to the arrests, officials said three people suffered minor injuries after a group of "extremists" threw "explosives" -- believed to be fireworks and flares -- at police and Alameda County Sheriff's officers.
 No members of law enforcement were hurt.

 Berkeley police also said that "an extremist element among a large group" damaged 21 city vehicles, setting one on fire, and slashed their tires.
-The group also set "three minor dumpster fires" that were quickly extinguished.
+The group also set fires in trash bins, which were extinguished quickly.

 Two groups of alt-right protesters had announced plans for a "No to Marxism" rally at the city's Civic Center Park earlier in the week.
-That prompted plans for a "Sweep Out The Facists" march and counter-rally that drew hundreds of people downtown.
+That prompted plans for a "Sweep Out The Fascists" march and counter-rally that drew hundreds of people downtown.

 The San Francisco Chronicle reported that several dozen "anti-Marxist" protesters arrived at Civic Center at 12:30 p.m.
 At one point, the group pushed books off a table set up by a local Communist bookstore, but police and bystanders stepped in to head off any potential confrontation.